AngleProtocol/angle-docs/concepts/faq.md

 Yes, Angle core module smart contracts have been audited by Chainsecurity and Sigma Prime.
 The code and audits have been published in [our repository](https://github.com/AngleProtocol/angle-core).

-## What stablecoins can be minted on Angle core module?
+## What stablecoins can be minted on Angle Core module?

 Angle core module can be used to issue virtually any type of stablecoins, provided that there is an oracle for it.
 The intial goal is to create Forex stablecoins with sufficient liquidity.
 To this extent, we want to focus on only a few different stablecoins at first, beginning with a EUR-pegged one.

 Today, agEUR can be minted from USD stablecoins.
 We are currently focused on developing the market for agEUR and expanding the core module, before venturing into other stablecoins.

-## What collateral are accepted by Angle core module?
+## What collateral are accepted by Angle Core module?

 Currently, USDC, DAI, FRAX, and FEI can be used to mint agEUR.

-## How is Angle's core module different from other stablecoins protocols?
+## How is Angle's Core module different from other stablecoins protocols?

 * Angle core module is over-collateralized but capital efficient: to issue 1 stablecoin, you only need 1 of collateral, no more.
 * Angle stablecoins' convertibility is not done at the expense of the robustness of the protocol.
 Thanks to its over-collateralized nature, and contrarily to most algorithmic designs, the core module is still bank run resistant.
 * Because of the swaps between stablecoins and collateral allowed by the core module, the stablecoins are highly liquid.
 With Angle, people could very easily get stable Euros from their crypto collateral and more generally stablecoins pegged to currencies which are not well represented on-chain.

-## Besides stablecoins, what are Angle core module other advantages?
+## Besides stablecoins, what are Angle Core module other advantages?

 * Angle core module can be used to get direct leverage on collateral.
 As a Hedging Agent of Angle's core module, you can come to Angle and choose to get the leverage multiplier you want on the pair collateral/stablecoin of your choice, with no funding rates.
 * Angle offers higher staking rewards than what you could get with most common lending protocols.
 As a Standard Liquidity Provider (SLP) of Angle's core module, you get part of the transaction fees induced by users interacting with the core module, and part of the lending returns obtained by lending the core module's reserves.
 If there is 150 in the core module that is lent, 50 coming from SLP, then SLPs could get yield on 150 although they just contributed to 50.